open-resources/physics_bank/content/public/006.Force/Topic Outcome/Pinball Machine Precursor/Pinball Machine Precursor.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Pinball Machine Precursor
-    l_u: 8.57
+      l_u: 8.38
-    l_c: 4.04
+      l_c: 5.34
-    rise: 8.51
+      rise: 8.42
-    radius: 25
+      radius: 24
       m_b: 10.0
       part2:
         ans1:
           value: No, because the ball moves parallel to the walls of the track.
 The normal force and displacement are perpendicular.
         ans2:
           value: Yes, because the ball moves parallel to the walls of the track.
 The normal force and displacement are parallel.
         ans3:
           value: No, because the ball moves parallel to the walls of the track.
 The normal force and displacement are parallel.
         ans4:
           value: Yes, because the ball moves parallel to the walls of the track.
 The normal force and displacement are perpendicular.
       part4:
         ans1:
           value: The normal force will be zero wherever the ball first leaves the wall.
         ans2:
           value: The normal force will be equal to $g$.
         ans3:
           value: The normal force will be close to $1 N$.
         ans4:
           value: The normal force will be half of its initial value.
 ---
 # {{ params.vars.title }}
 A precursor of pinball machines involved manually pushing down on a ball suspended atop of a spring in a track that allows the ball only to travel up a ramp as shown in the figure.
 The unstretched spring has a length of $l_u=$ {{ params.l_u }} $cm$, over the 1.00 $m$ length of the board the track rises by $r=$ {{ params.rise }} $cm$, and the top of the board is circular, with a radius of {{ params.radius }}.0 $cm$.